 In Microsoft Project, a task board is a tool that an individual, team, or organization uses to represent work and its completion path.
 This includes ongoing, completed, and upcoming tasks that may be in a to-do list.

-From this article, you will learn more about a task board in Microsoft Project.
+From this article, as a part of our Microsoft Project tutorial, you will learn more about a task board in Microsoft Project.

 How to set task board in MS Project

 Microsoft Project allows you to view and manage projects in the task board view.

 For this, click on View tab.
 In Task views section, select Task Board.

 You can add Show on Board column in the Gantt chart view.
 For this:

 - Click on View tab in MS Project and then select Gantt Chart View.